310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Midori %}
-‘Cause I don’t have any interest in them… We're not competing on how many idols we know, are we?
+‘Cause I don’t have any interest in them… We’re not competing on how many idols we know, are we?
 {% endbubble %}

 {% bubble Tetora %}